Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: A generic analysis framework based on random models and estimates

 Based on Assumptions \ref{section2_assump2}, the following theorem (see \cite{STORM_nonconvex}) illustrates the upper bound on the expected number of iterations $T_{\epsilon}$ for obtaining an $\epsilon$-solution. \begin{thm} Let Assumption \ref{section2_assump2} holds.
 Then

 \end{thm}

 The analysis of the renewal-reward process in \cite{STORM_nonconvex} is appropriate for the stochastic process generated by Algorithm \ref{alg:1}.
 So here we omit the proof of Theorem \ref{thm1}.
 For more details, we refer the readers to Theorem 2.2 in \cite{STORM_nonconvex}.
-Theorem \ref{thm1} is very important for the following analysis of the complexity of Algorithm \ref{alg:1}.
-The difficulty is to find the non-decreasing function $h$ and the constant $\hat{\Lambda}$.
-The use of specific trust region radius indeed introduces some differences comparing to the analysis of \cite{STORM_nonconvex} and \cite{S_line_search}.
-In the next part, we will provide more analysis and discussions.
+Theorem \ref{thm1} is very important to the following analysis of the complexity of Algorithm \ref{alg:1}.
+The difficulties lie in finding the non-decreasing function $h(\cdot)$ and the constant $\hat{\Lambda}$.
+The choice of trust-region radius indeed introduces some differences and difficulties, compared to the analysis of \cite{STORM_nonconvex} and \cite{S_line_search}.
+In the next part, we will give more analysis and discussions.